Luxury brands show autumn creations at Paris haute couture week

-PARIS Luxury materials, exquisite craftsmanship and sweeping dresses take centre stage at the Paris haute couture fashion shows this week, where designer brands unveil their autumn/winter collections.
+PARIS, July 4 Luxury materials, exquisite craftsmanship and sweeping dresses take centre stage at the Paris haute couture fashion shows this week, where designer brands show their autumn collections.

-French luxury label Dior showcased its atelier's craftsmanship on Monday in a monochrome collection of black and white trouser suits, puffy skirts and sleek evening outfits.

-Models wore tailored trouser suits as well as hourglass jackets over calf-length skirts, paired with flat black sandals.

-"Monsieur Dior himself adored the juxtaposition of the two: 'White,' he said, 'is simple, pure and goes with everything,' while declaring, 'I could write a whole book about black'," the brand said in show notes of its founding designer.

-Meier and Ruffieux have been leading Dior's creative team since designer Raf Simons left last year.
-Dior is expected to announce that Valentino designer Maria Grazia Chiuri will be joining the brand, two people familiar with the matter told Reuters last month.

-On Sunday evening, Italy's Versace kicked off its Atelier Versace show with belted cashmere coats worn over satin dresses.
+Italian luxury label Versace was among the first, kicking off its Atelier Versace show on Sunday evening with belted cashmere coats worn over satin dresses.

 Models strutted down the catwalk in off-the-shoulder or asymmetric draped gowns, some worn with slim trousers.